 Primary Software Fixed Version:

-I would like to use Subversion to provide source code control.
+I would like to use subversion to provide source code control in my LabVIEW project, specifically using TortoiseSVN.
 What is the best way to get started?

-The most common way to get started with Subversion is to use the TortoiseSVN interface.
+The TortoiseSVN interface is the most common approach to adding source code control via subversion.
 TortoiseSVN integrates with the Windows file explorer, allowing you to use the file explorer to manage projects under version control.
 This article will explain how to set up a repository, add a LabVIEW project to it, commit changes, and revert to old revisions.

 You will first need to install TortoiseSVN.
 You can obtain it for free here

 This will create a special folder where all revisions of your project files will be stored.
 In production environments, the repository is usually stored on a server, and development work can be done on multiple clients.